LeonXtp/YModemForAndroid/README.md

 YModem For Android is a library that easy to transmit file data with some terminal devices like BloothLE using [ymodem protocol](https://en.wikipedia.org/wiki/YMODEM).

+## Notice

+Though suitable, this library doesn't supply a ble component for transmitting data with terminal, it's your responsibility to encapsulate your own.

 ## Get Started

 Supported URI formats: